Joe Montana: Retirement

-On April 18, 1995, Montana announced his retirement before a huge crowd at Justin Herman Plaza in San Francisco.
+On April 18, 1995, Montana announced his retirement at Justin Herman Plaza in San Francisco.
 The event was broadcast live on local television, and included speeches from John Madden, Eddie DeBartolo Jr., and others.
 Highlights from Montana's stay with San Francisco and interviews with former 49ers teammates were also shown.
 Bill Walsh, who had served as head coach for three of Montana's four Super Bowl victories, was the emcee for the event.
+In 2015, Montana co-founded Liquid 2 Ventures which he currently manages.